-After the death of Ted Knight effectively ended Too Close for Comfort, she made the rounds on other 80s TV shows, such as Matlock and Murder, She Wrote.
-Afterwards, Dussault was still hitting the circuit in 90s and 2000s TV shows, with guest starring roles on shows such as Full House, Mad About You, and Judging Amy.
+After the death of Ted Knight effectively ended Too Close for Comfort, she made the rounds on other '80s TV shows, such as Matlock and Murder, She Wrote.
+Afterward, Dussault was still hitting the circuit in '90s and 2000s TV shows, with guest-starring roles on shows such as Full House, Mad About You, and Judging Amy.

 You'll be happy to know that Dussault is alive and well today.
 She's living in her native Pensacola, Florida, and she even made a quiet comeback in the short film The Final Show.

 The short film is about a woman who has lived a full life, and now she's on a journey to identify who she wants to take along with her to eternity.
 It sounds interesting.
 We wish Dussault all the best.

 Deborah Van Valkenburgh played Jackie Rush, Henry Rush's eldest daughter.
 Jackie is the sensible, intelligent brunette who works for a financial institution.
 She is responsible and always on a quest to get ahead in life.